Size-Wang/Size-Wang/README.md

 ## 🚀 About Me

-I'm a passionate researcher <u>dedicated to integrating cutting-edge AI with cross-domain expertise to deliver practical, scalable, and high-impact applications</u>.
+I'm a passionate researcher **_dedicated to integrating cutting-edge AI with cross-domain expertise to deliver practical, scalable, and high-impact applications_**.

 Currently, I am pursuing my MSc in Artificial Intelligence at Beihang University, where my work focuses on multi-agent reinforcement learning (MARL), large language models (LLMs), and intelligent robotics.
 I received my Bachelor of Science in Artificial Intelligence from Beihang University in 2019, graduating as an Outstanding Graduate.